 BBSD employs district wide and building specific interventions and programs for students to address social/emotional needs.
 The programs are described below: District wide the Trauma Skilled Schools Model is being implemented: The Trauma-Skilled Schools Model involves a five-step process that begins with establishing foundational trauma knowledge among all school site personnel.
 The model then utilizes knowledge to establish common practices among all staff members that create and reinforce the resiliency skills that are essential to school success and that are particularly important for trauma-impacted students.
 All staff members are guided to understand and master relational and instructional skills that minimize the interference of trauma with appropriate behavior and learning.
-School leaders and the designated Lead Team members are taught and supported in acquisition and practice of steps to institutionalize and maintain the Trauma-Skilled Schools Model over time District-wide, BBSD employs the Olweus Program.
-The Olweus Program (pronounced Ol-VAY-us) is a comprehensive approach that includes schoolwide, classroom, individual, and community components.
+School leaders and the designated Lead Team members are taught and supported in acquisition and practice of steps to institutionalize and maintain the Trauma-Skilled Schools Model over time.
+District-wide, BBSD continues to employ the Olweus Program.
+The Olweus Program (pronounced Ol-VAY-us) is an evidence based, comprehensive approach that includes schoolwide, classroom, individual, and community components.
 The program is focused on long-term change that creates a safe and positive school climate.
-It is designed and evaluated for use in elementary, middle, junior high and high schools (K-12).
+It is designed and evaluated for use in elementary, middle, junior high and high schools

+(K-12).
 The program's goals are to reduce and prevent bullying problems among school children and to improve peer relations at school.
 The program has been found to reduce bullying among students, improve the social climate of classrooms, and reduce related antisocial behaviors, such as vandalism and truancy.
 The Olweus Program has been implemented in more than a dozen countries around the world, and in thousands of schools in the United States.
 BBSD also employs building specific interventions and programs for students to address social/emotional needs.
 The programs are described below: Students in grades 1-4 receive social emotional learning through the Second Step program.
 The program not only teaches but provides the opportunity for demonstrating learning focusing on the topics of Growth Mindset and Goal-Setting, Emotion Management, Empathy and Kindness, and Problem-Solving.
 Students also learn about Digital Citizenship through curriculum created by Common Sense Education.
-Kindergarten students participate in social emotional learning through the Lions Quest Program.
-The Botvin LifeSkills Training Elementary School program is a comprehensive, dynamic, and developmentally appropriate substance abuse and violence prevention program designed for upper elementary school students.
-This highly effective curriculum has been proven to help increase selfesteem, develop healthy attitudes, and improve their knowledge of essential life skills - all of which promote healthy and positive personal development and mental health.
-LifeSkills Training is comprehensive, dynamic, and developmentally designed to promote mental health and positive youth development.
-Personal Self-Management Skills Students develop skills that enhance self-esteem, develop problem-solving skills, help them reduce stress and anxiety, and manage anger.
-General Social Skills Students gain skills to meet personal challenges such as overcoming shyness, communicating clearly, building relationships, and avoiding violence.
-In addition, each building in the district employs incentives to students for positive behavior and each classroom teacher has his/her own classroom management incentives to promote positive behavior, which help support a student with an IEP who has a Positive Behavior Support Plan.
+Our staff also act as advisors to a student group since 2022: Friends of Rachel (FOR) Club is a student-led organization with the mission to spread kindness throughout the school and community.
+The FOR Club was developed in response to our district's involvement in the Rachel's Challenge program which aims to reduce school violence, bullying, prejudice, and self-harm.
+The program has helped to build connections and hope throughout the student body and improve school culture since its implementation.
+In addition, each building in the district employs incentives to students for positive behavior.
+In the Elementary the end of each month, students celebrate a Mountaineer reward day to build and recognize positive behavior.
+Each classroom teacher has his/her own classroom management incentives to promote positive behavior.
+These incentive systems help support a student with an IEP who has a Positive Behavior Support Plan.